pratyayganguli/backend/README.md

 ###### Deadline for Initial Draft: 14th December, 2026

-##### This repository contains all the references required for brushing up the backend knowledge.
+##### This repository contains all the documents and the code references required for brushing up  backend concepts.

 ##### Comply by the [Guidelines](./Guidelines.md) which are being set.